SnBuenafe/hotrstuff/README.md

 selection and subsampling tools, and spatial interpolation. `hotrstuff` leverages the power of CDO, within the `R` environment.

-More about CDO installation can be found on the [cdo installer website](https://code.mpimet.mpg.de/projects/cdo/wiki#Installation-and-Supported-Platforms)
+More about CDO installation can be found on the [CDO installer website](https://code.mpimet.mpg.de/projects/cdo/wiki#Installation-and-Supported-Platforms)

 #### Mac